iamkiranrajput/Movie-Insight/README.md

 **Language:** Java (Spring Boot)

 ## Overview
-Movie Insight is a RESTful API designed to manage a movie database.
+Movie Insight is a RESTful API designed to manage a movies.
 It supports CRUD operations, user authentication, pagination, sorting, and file uploads for movie posters.

 ## Features
 - **Authentication:** Secure login and registration.